optipulsproject/python-optipuls/README.md

 ![OptiPuls-preview](assets/3d_resized.png)

+## Description

+The package implements a [mathematical problem for pulsed laser beam welding][paper-onespot] and provides a bundle of domain-specific abstractions, simulation and optimization routines.
+It is based on the free and open-source [FEniCS][fenics] compution platform for solving partial differential equations (PDEs).

 ## Requirements

 To run simulations and solve optimization problems, `optipuls` requires a working [FEniCS][fenics/installation] installation.
 Python packages `numpy`, `scipy` and `matplotlib` must be already installed as FEniCS' dependencies.

 [ParaView](https://www.paraview.org/) is recommended to inspect the simulation output.

-Notice, that installing FEniCS with its dependencies might be difficult on systems other than Debian or Ubuntu, which are the [officially supported][fenics/installation/ubuntu] by FEniCS developers.
+Notice, that installing FEniCS with its dependencies might be difficult on systems other than Debian or Ubuntu, which are the ones [officially supported][fenics/installation/ubuntu] by FEniCS developers.
 Therefore, it is recommended to use `optipuls` in a docker container using [optipulsproject/optipuls] docker image which is built on top of [fenicsproject/stable] docker image.
 Please refer to the section below.